Members Voluntary Liquidation (MVL)

 - If directors are approaching retirement or looking for a way out of the business for personal reasons.

-It’s a tool the Future Strategy team can use to help you close a company while realising its assets.
+It’s a tool the Future Strategy team can use to help you close a company while realizing its assets.
 In other words, we can help you liquidate the company’s assets so the proceeds can be directed to shareholders.

 - We appoint an experienced Insolvency Practitioner to guide you through the entire process.